 These settings control behaviours related to Volumator itself and it's behaviour.

-Here you can disable sounds, change sprite sizes, change or observe default settings and load those settings.
+Here you can disable sounds, change sprite sizes and tweak miscillanous settings used throughout Volumator.

 Sprites are created to show warnings, errors, etc. You can change the size of them using the Sprite Size variable.
 Any new sprites will use this setting, it wont update existing ones in maps.